Belize and the Caribbean Sea: Geography, History, and Living Culture

 The sea doesn’t just feed our bodies — it feeds our identity.

-🛶 The Sea Was Always a Highway: Movement, Trade, and Surviva
+🛶 The Sea Was Always a Highway: Movement, Trade, and Survival

 Before the word “Belize” ever appeared on a passport, the Caribbean Sea was already a pathway for movement.